-Respite care in a care home aims to give the carer a break from their caring role.
-This could be an occasional overnight during the week so the carer gets a good night’s sleep or for a longer period of time.
+Elderly Respite care aims to give the carer a break from their caring role.
+This could be an occasional overnight during the week so the carer gets a good night’s sleep; an afternoon every week, or for a longer period of time.
 Respite care is so important for both the cared for person and their carer, and it can often be required urgently, so it is worth planning ahead to know what your options could be.

+The first step is to get a local authority assessment for the person doing the caring.
 Along with a needs assessment to establish both the needs of the person cared for as well as the carer, they will also do a financial assessment, which may mean that the person being cared for is charged for respite services, according to their means.
-For more information on how to apply visit the Norfolk County Council website.

 Following on from the assessments, the local authority should offer a choice in the way that the services they suggest are provided, and may well provide the funds through the Direct Payments system, to you/the person caring to buy the service directly from the appropriate agency or person.